Startr/WEB-flask/README.md

 # WEB-Flask: 256 Lines of Python Goodness 🚀

+With Startr/WEB-Flast you can turn your ideas into a solid Minimal Viable Product in less than a weekend.

+With a little Python code you can tweak our micro framework to do anything.

 A simple yet powerful web application built with Flask and sprinkled with love...

 🌟🌟🌟 Please **fork** and leave a ⭐ star if you find this repo useful.
 Thank you! 🌟🌟🌟